-We evaluate integrals using integration by parts, divide both sides with $\overline{c}$, and hence arrive at an ODE for (zeroth moment) $\overline{c}(t)$:
+To derive the first moment, we multiply Equation \ref{eq:taylor_final} with $x$ and apply the axial average operation $\overline{(\cdot)}$:

-We apply a similar procedure to derive the first moment.
-That is, we multiply Equation \ref{eq:taylor_final} with $x$, apply the axial average operation $\overline{(\cdot)}$, and arrive at an ODE for the axial mean position $\overline{x}(t)$ as follows:
+We evaluate integrals using integration by parts, divide both sides with $\overline{c}$, and arrive at an ODE for the axial mean position $\overline{x}(t)$ as follows:

-Note that this equation contains (on the right-hand side) an expression of the form $\overline{xf(x)}$.
+The two terms on the RHS are expressions of the form $\overline{f(x)}$.
 Some analysis of this term is essential for further analytical simplification of the problem.
-We therefore consider a Taylor expansion of $xf(x)$ about the mean axial position $\overline{x}$ as follows:
+We consider a Taylor expansion of $f(x)$ about the mean axial position $\overline{x}$ as follows: